arikgershman/arikgershman/README.md

 <h1 align="center">Hi 👋, I'm Arik Gershman!</h1>

-A rising senior at the University of Maryland, College Park, majoring in Computer Science with a minor in General Business.
+A senior at the University of Maryland, College Park, majoring in Computer Science with a minor in General Business.
 I'm passionate about leveraging data and technology to solve real-world problems, with a particular interest in Machine Learning as both a career path and a field of continuous learning.

 This GitHub showcases my projects and analytical work, reflecting my journey in computer science and data science.